antoinecollet5/pyesmda/README.rst

    :target: https://doi.org/10.5281/zenodo.7425670
    :alt: DOI

-Python Ensemble Smoother with Multiple Data Assimilations
+Python Ensemble Smoother with Multiple Data Assimilation

-**pyesmda** is an open-source, pure python, and object-oriented library that provides a user friendly implementation of one of the most popular ensemble based method for parameters estimation and data assimilation: the Ensemble Smoother with Multiple Data Assimilations (ES-MDA) algorithm, introduced by Emerick and Reynolds [1-2].
+**pyesmda** is an open-source, pure python, and object-oriented library that provides a user friendly implementation of one of the most popular ensemble based method for parameters estimation and data assimilation: the Ensemble Smoother with Multiple Data Assimilation (ES-MDA) algorithm, introduced by Emerick and Reynolds [1-2].

 Thanks to its simple formulation, ES-MDA of Emerick and Reynolds (2012) is perhaps the most used iterative form of the ensemble smoother in geoscience applications.